 – Secure file receiving software like our own safedrop inbox gives your people a safe way to receive electronic documents.

 – This is actually the hardest one.
-Moving to a paperless office helps a lot, but many of us are resistant to electronic documents.
+Moving to a paperless office helps a lot for cyber security, but many of us are resistant to electronic documents.
 If you use paper, consider applying watermarks to all sensitive documents.
 A good watermark will make the document handler think harder as her name is all over it.
 Also add contact details to the watermark so a finder can return it.

 Further reading & Links

 (1) Transcript – 2018 Law Firms Survey overview David Snell – PWC Law Firms Survey